Goldens Bridge, New York

 Goldens Bridge is a hamlet and census-designated place (CDP) in the town of Lewisboro in Westchester County, New York, United States.
 The population was 1,630 at the 2010 census.

 Goldens Bridge is in the western part of the town, adjacent to Interstate 684 and the Croton River.
-Goldens Bridge is a suburb of New York City, as it is located approximately 30 miles (48 km) north of the Bronx.
+The community is a suburb of New York City, as it is located approximately 40 miles (48 km) north of Mid-town Manhattan.

 History

-According to The New York Times, "Colonial geographers and surveyors identified a crossing over the Croton River in the Goldens Bridge area as early as 1750.
-The early maps refer to the bridge by different names, including Coldens Bridge, Goldings Bridge and Goldens Bridge.
-The bridge was washed away and rebuilt a number of times as the area around the crossing began to grow into a depot for farm produce from Connecticut and Salem and a stop for travelers along the river.
-But there is no trace of the bridge today as it lies under the Croton Reservoir, which was created when the Croton River was dammed around the turn of the 20th century."
+According to The New York Times, Colonial geographers and surveyors identified a crossing over the Croton River in the Goldens Bridge area as early as 1750.
+Early maps included different names, including Coldens Bridge, Goldings Bridge and Goldens Bridge.
+The bridge was washed away and rebuilt a number of times in flooding today controlled by the dams and reservoirs of the New York City water supply system's Croton Watershed.
+The area around the crossing grew into a depot for farm produce from Connecticut and Salem, New York, and a stop for travelers along the river.
+The bridge is gone, as the crossing where it stood lies under the New Croton Reservoir, which was created when the Croton River was dammed around the turn of the 20th century.

-In the mid-20th century, the hamlet was home to a majority Jewish community, which governed itself under communal living standards, with many residents considering the community to be the true owner of the land their homes were built upon.
-Bridge L-158, a railroad bridge, was listed on the National Register of Historic Places in 1978.
+Bridge L-158, a railroad bridge crossing the Muscoot Reservoir near Goldens Bridge, was listed on the National Register of Historic Places in 1978.

-On February 24, 2014, the hamlet's firehouse was the scene of a three alarm fire.
-A rescue truck, two SUVS, and a 1943 Willys Jeep Utility/Brush Truck were damaged or destroyed.